mozilla/crawl-prep/README.md

 ### Crawl URLs

 This will crawl through each site of `ranked_seed_list.csv` and gather at most 10 internal links, following random links until at most 10 has been found.
-The results will be saved in `pre_crawl_results.csv`.

 ```
 ./pre-crawl.sh ranked_seed_list.csv